Become a governor and help us improve local health services by having your say.

 John Knight: elected July 2019

-John-Knight2John Knight’s career has spanned the voluntary and statutory sectors including the Department of Health, Leonard Cheshire Disability and the Commission for Public Appointments.
-During this time he also held National Board level directorships of the Commission for Social Care Inspection (now part of the Care Quality Commission); the Charity Commission and the General Social Care Council.
-He was previously a Governor of another London NHS Foundation Trust.
+John-Knight2My career has spanned the voluntary and statutory sectors including the Department of Health, Leonard Cheshire Disability and the Commission for Public Appointments.
+During this time I also held National Board level directorships of the Commission for Social Care Inspection (now part of the Care Quality Commission); the Charity Commission and the General Social Care Council.
+I was previously a Governor of another London NHS Foundation Trust.

-In addition to his role at Guy’s and St Thomas’ John is currently also a Governor of an Adult Education Institute and on the Board of a national Housing Association as well being an advisor on disability issues to the Board of the Civil Service Commission.
-John brings a wide range of Board level governance and high level recruitment and selection experience together with a practical knowledge of disability equalities and patient engagement to the Council of Governors.
+In addition to my role at Guy’s and St Thomas’ John is currently also a Governor of an Adult Education Institute and on the Board of a national Housing Association as well being an advisor on disability issues to the Board of the Civil Service Commission.
+I bring a wide range of Board level governance and high level recruitment and selection experience together with a practical knowledge of disability equalities and patient engagement to the Council of Governors.

 Betula Nelson: elected July 2019